quasifu/quantic-test-course/README.md

       ![Subtotal API](./readme-images/subtotal-api.jpeg)

-### To run backend unit tests
+## IV.
+Running Back-End Unit Tests

-1. Install the test dependencies
+1. Install the test dependencies.

         pip install pytest django_mock_queries six

-2. Run the tests
+2. Run the tests.

-    > **Note:** The server shouldn't be running when you run tests.

         pytest

+    > **Note:** The server should not be running when you run tests.

-3. You should see something like the screen below
+3. As a result, you should see something like

         ================= test session starts ===================
         platform linux -- Python 3.8.13, pytest-7.1.2, pluggy-1.0.0